Homepage of the site 'What to do with your life?'

 •

-The proliferation of jobs that are not directly useful corresponds to Parkinson's law, which is not taken into account, and therefore not combated, which leads to an increase in social tensions through the growing pressure of the non-directly productive on the productive.
+The proliferation of jobs that are not directly useful corresponds to the Parkinson's law not taken into account, therefore not fought, which leads to an increase in social tensions through the growing pressure of those not directly productive on the productive.

-The loss of confidence in the elites results from the low quality of their decisions in terms of rigor of reasoning and conformity to the general interest.
+There loss of confidence in the elites results from the low quality of their decisions in terms of rigor of reasoning and of conformity to the general interest.

-To restore the social fabric, it is necessary to:
+To restore the social fabric, it is necessary:

 •

-To limit the production entities to a reasonable size.
+To limit production entities to a reasonable size.

 •

-To fight step by step with Parkinson's law, by periodically refocusing each production entity on its raison d'être.
+To fight head to head with Parkinson's law, by periodically refocusing each production entity on its reason for being.

 •

-To put in place a mechanism ensuring a higher quality of collective decisions.
+To put in place a mechanism ensuring greater quality of collective decisions.

 •